bogstefan/MrWorm/README.md

 # MrWorm
-A Snake like game with 360 degree controls
+A Snake like game with 360 degree controls written in Java with libGDX